talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 > *Possible and practicable* is NOT a line vegans draw for themselves to mitigate some perceived inconvenience. it is a reference to the threshold a ‘rational person’ would set; ‘all other things being equal’.

 This appeal to a rational person is not an excuse to gatekeep veganism by arguing against other peoples' decisions.
-Remember you do not have all the facts when some-one relays a story about a time they had to make a difficult decision.
+Remember you do not have all the facts when someone relays a story about a time they had to make a difficult decision.

 Moral decisions are not arbitrary, but neither is it your role to act as jury for other people's decisions.
 The 'rational person' clause simply provides a medium for academic discussions regarding veganism.